 When an author has a corpse-shaped hole in the story, and decides to fill it with a character the audience won't mourn.

-You watch enough mystery shows or read enough mystery stories, and you notice a certain trend: Frequently, the homicide victim is an asshole.
+You watch enough mystery shows or read enough mystery stories, and you may notice a certain trend: often, the homicide victim is an asshole

 For example, the victim will have been someone who enjoyed crushing people for the fun of it, or who ripped off at least a dozen people, and possibly more, or who was a criminal himself, etc.

 The frequent impression left is that "the victim had it coming"

 There are several possible reasons for having an Asshole Victim:

 - It's not as depressing; given that, for these shows to work, there must be a Victim of the Week, an Asshole Victim brings up less of the "Tonight, someone will be killed for your entertainment" Fridge Logic.